 3.)
 Focus on The People That Love You

-When thinking about how to heal from the pain of friends breaking your heart, remember that the key to healing is accepting that you’ve loved and also lost.
-Even if you can only count your remaining friends on one hand, they are constant reminders that you are loved and quality is far more important than quantity.
+When thinking about how to heal from the pain of friends breaking your heart, remember the key to healing is accepting that you’ve loved and also lost.
+Even if you can only count your remaining friends, on one hand, they are constant reminders that you are loved and quality is far more important than quantity.